AFlow: Automating Agentic Workflow Generation: The Design Details of

-\textbf{Expansion.} In the expansion phase, we employ an LLM as an optimizer to create new workflows and the optimize prompt is illustrated in Appendix \ref{appendix:prompt}.
+\textbf{Expansion} In the expansion phase, we employ an LLM as an optimizer to create new workflows and the optimize prompt is illustrated in Appendix \ref{appendix:prompt}.
 The optimizer leverages the selected workflow's experience to generate new prompts or modify node connections by altering code, resulting in new workflows.
 Specifically, to maximally uncover insights from past iterations, the experience includes all modifications and their corresponding improvements or failures on the selected workflow, along with precise logs of predictions and expected output.

-\textbf{Evaluation.} \model directly executes workflows to get feedback due to explicit evaluation functions in reasoning tasks.
+\textbf{Evaluation} \model directly executes workflows to get feedback due to explicit evaluation functions in reasoning tasks.
 We test each generated workflow 5 times on the validation set, computing mean and standard deviation.
 While this increases per-iteration cost, it provides more accurate feedback for the optimizer.
 This precision enhances search efficiency, ultimately reducing the number of iterations required to reach an effective solution.

-\textbf{Backpropagation.} After execution, the workflow's performance is obtained.
-This information, along with the optimizer's modification of its parent workflow and whether it successfully optimized relative to its parent, is stored in the experience.
-This experience is propagated back to the parent workflow.
-Simultaneously, the performance score is added to the global performance record, providing a basis for the selection phase.
+\textbf{Backpropagation} After execution, we record: (1) the workflow's performance, (2) the optimizer's modification of its parent workflow, and (3) optimization success relative to its parent.
+This information is stored in experience and propagated back to the parent workflow, while the performance score is added to the global record for selection.

-\textbf{Terminal Condition.} To avoid unnecessary costs from continued execution after optimization reaches its limit, we design a simple early stopping mechanism.
-The iteration stops when the average of the score-prioritized top-k shows no improvement for $n$ consecutive rounds.
-If this mechanism is not triggered, the process completes after the full $N$ rounds.
-The details of the whole algorithm can be found in Appendix \ref{appendix:algo of aflow}.
+\textbf{Terminal Condition} We implement early stopping to reduce unnecessary execution costs: the process terminates if the top-k average score shows no improvement for $n$ consecutive rounds, or after $N$ total rounds otherwise.
+See Appendix \ref{appendix:algorithmaflow} for algorithmic details.